jasonhongxyz/website/blog/_posts/2022-05-29-on-jekyll-jenkins-docker.markdown

       restart: always
 ```

-I used [Traefik Proxy][traefik-proxy] container as my reverse proxy service.
+I used a [Traefik Proxy][traefik-proxy] container as my reverse proxy service.
 The configuration
 for Traefik can be done through its compose entry -- I used the following to
 register the domains, and setup LetsEncrypt certs.
 ```yaml